 - Great for several different learning styles.
 Visual learners get the videos to view fun old movie clips and fast-paced examples to the lecture.
 Aural learners get the ability to listen to the audio portion of the video.
 Verbal learners get to read along with the outline (I love the outline!).

 - Several different levels of assessment: multiple choice questions, short answer, and discussion.
 Liz aced the low-level multiple choice, but struggled on her own to answer completely the short answer and discussion questions.
 I prompted and guided and discussed where he mentioned the answers in the video and outline.

 - Extra resources for further study: Christian economics textbooks, Christian materials, and very academic economics books are listed for more information for further study.
 I doubt Liz will want to explore all these on her own, but they’re a great list for someone who loves economics and history.

 What is confusing:

 A Christian worldview economics program, with 12 short video lessons with accompanying outlines, multiple choice questions, several short answer questions, and several discussion questions for each lesson – recommended for 1/2 credit of high school economics.

 I do not feel comfortable counting this video as high school credit at all.
 Suggested resources include three texts: the advanced Foundations of Economics by Shawn Ritenour, the highly recommended Basic Economics by Carson and Cleveland, and Prosperity and Poverty by E. Calvin Beisner which is very similar to the concepts presented by R.C.
-Sproul, Jr. I plan to purchase Basic Economics and review the material so Liz can get high school credit.
+Sproul, Jr., I plan to purchase Basic Economics and review the material so my kids can get high school credit.